 Mark your calendars: the 2019 Local Emergency Planning Committee (LEPC) meeting dates and location have been set!
 Pierce County LEPC meetings occur on the second Tuesday of every quarter from 1:30 p.m. to 3:30 p.m. in room 104 of the Fabulich Center; located at 3600 Port of Tacoma Road, Tacoma, WA 98424.

 Local Emergency Planning Committees (LEPCs) are community-based organizations formed under the authority of the Emergency Planning and Community Right-to-Know Act of 1986 (commonly called EPCRA), a United States federal law.

 The purpose of EPCRA is two-fold: (1) to encourage and support emergency planning for responding to hazardous chemical incidents; and (2) to provide local governments and the public with information about chemical hazards in their communities.

 To better enable cooperation between industry, interested residents, environmental and other public-interest organizations, and government at all levels, the Act established an ongoing "forum" at the local level: the LEPC.
 EPCRA also established a State Emergency Response Commission (SERC) for each state to designate the LEPCs within its territory.

 Inventory reporting provides information on the amounts, location, and storage conditions of hazardous chemicals within Pierce County.
 The purpose of this requirement is to increase public awareness of chemical hazards in our communities and to better inform emergency planning.

-Facilities located in Pierce County, Washington submit their completed Tier Two forms to:
+Facilities located in Pierce County, Washington submit their completed Tier Two reports to:

-Training requirement: Every member of a governing body of a public agency must complete training requirements on the OPMA within 90 days of assuming office or taking the oath of office, and at intervals of no more than four years as long as they remain in office.
+Training requirement: every member of the governing body of a public agency must complete this training on the Washington State Open Public Meetings Act (OPMA) within 90 days of assuming such a role, and at intervals of no more than four years while they remain in that role.